nextflow-io/nextflow/docs/process.md

 : When a task fails, terminate the pipeline immediately.
 Pending and running jobs are killed.

 `finish`
-: When a task fails, wait for pending and running tasks to finish and then terminate the pipeline.
+: When a task fails, wait for submitted and running tasks to finish and then terminate the pipeline.

 `ignore`
 : Ignore all task failures and complete the pipeline execution successfully.